mwshinn/PyDDM/doc/quickstart.rst

   two strings.
 By default, this is ("correct", "error") for tasks with a ground truth, but can also be changed to any desired value.
 For instance, ("left", "right"), ("high value", "low value"), or ("green", "blue").
 This is often called "accuracy coding" and "stimulus coding".
-See See :ref:`the section on stimulus coding <howto-stimulus-coding>` for more information.
+See :ref:`the section on stimulus coding <howto-stimulus-coding>` for more information.
 - **Model name**: The name of the model is given by the "name" argument.
 This can be helpful when displaying or saving model output, especially if you are fitting multiple models.
 - **Numerical precision**: The "dt" argument is the timestep for solving the model.
 By default, it is set to 0.005.
-Likewise, the "dx" argument is the discritized accuracy of the integrator when solving the model.
+Likewise, the "dx" argument is the discretized accuracy of the integrator when solving the model.
 If your model gives strange results, consider making dt and dx smaller.
 As a rule of thumb for most models, dx and dt should have similar values for optimal performance.